aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

   ~ that can be found in the LICENSE file.
   -->

-# AVD example for a dual data center using L3LS
+# Dual Data Center - L3LS

 ## Introduction